swent-epfl/public/README.md

 This is an 8-credit course; the [EPFL guidelines](https://www.epfl.ch/education/teaching/teaching-guide-2/getting-started/design-a-course_1/) indicate that you should expect to spend a total of 8x30=240 hours of work over the course of the semester.
 For a 14-week semester, this averages to **a little over 17 h per week**.
 You will likely experience variations in the weekly rhythm, especially around deadlines.

-The average 17 hours/week workload might appear inconsistent with the course description, which shows 2h lecture + 10h project + 1h exercises per week, which adds up to 13h per week.
-This is because total student workload includes both timetabled time and non-timetabled work (see [EPFL guidelines](https://www.epfl.ch/education/teaching/teaching-guide-2/getting-started/design-a-course_1/)).
-The average student in SwEnt will need to spend the full 17 hours/week to pass the course&mdash;13 hours/week is just not enough.

 ## Collaboration Policy